federueda/ASW/README.md

 In particular, it was a valuable tool for realizing some issues and points for improvement in the initial code.
 The Duplications metric was a focal-point for starting to make some changes, that results in a more efficient code.
 Also, the code smells gave me a good overview of the complexity and the level of code that is confusing and difficult to mantain.

-[Here](https://sonarcloud.io/dashboard?id=federueda_ASW) you can find the dashboard displaying main metrics for the code.
+See the [SonarCloud Dashboard](https://sonarcloud.io/dashboard?id=federueda_ASW) displaying main metrics for the code.

 ## 3. Clean Code Development (at least 5 points + 10 cheat sheet)

 ### 3.1 CCD Principles:

 - **3.1.1 Don’t Repeat Yourself (DRY):** Try to avoid the copy and paste practice and instead encapsulate this repeated code for example in functions.
 You can check the examples in the code [here](https://github.com/federueda/ASW/blob/master/src/main/python/models/provider.py#L1).
 - **3.1.2 Automated Unit Tests:** Automation simply saves time.
 And the more complex the code, the greater the reduction in fear.
-You can check automated unit tests [here](https://github.com/federueda/ASW/tree/master/src/unittest).
+You can check automated unit tests [here](https://github.com/federueda/ASW/tree/master/src/unittest/python).
 - **3.1.3 Code Coverage Analysis:** it is automated inside the pybuilder (builder automation) process using Python-Coverage plugin.
 You can check the code and plugin inside the [build.py](https://github.com/federueda/ASW/blob/master/build.py) file.
 You can see the result of the test coverage in section 3.16
-- **3.1.4 Continuous Integration:** for this project is used the Travis-CI tool, see [CI](https://travis-ci.org/federueda/ASW) dashboard.
+- **3.1.4 Continuous Integration:** for this project is used the Travis-CI tool, you can the CI [dashboard](https://travis-ci.org/federueda/ASW).
 - **3.1.5 Version Control:** for this project is used the Git tool, you can check releases [here](https://github.com/federueda/ASW/releases).
 - **3.1.6 Use a Buildmanagement Tool:** nowadays, documentation generation, testing, creating the binaries, etc. cannot be done manually.
 It is used pybuilder tool for performing these actions.
 You can check the [build.py](https://github.com/federueda/ASW/blob/master/build.py) file used for build automation.
-I.e. you can see a view of the process:
+The following is a view of the building process using pybuilder:

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/figures/builder/Build_Auto.png" width="600" height="450" title="BA">